 Assess your team’s workflow for big pain points

 What doesn’t work about your team’s queue right now?
-Are you using multiple email accounts or a shared inbox?
+Are you using multiple email accounts or a shared mailbox?
 To select the best software for your team’s needs, you have to dive into the workflow.

-Across the board, most teams experience some common difficulties with a shared inbox.
+Across the board, most teams experience some common difficulties with a shared mailbox.
 The lack of accountability means individuals often drop the ball or collide with other employees, sending multiple responses at the same time.
 Miscommunication runs rampant because no one has access to the context of each inquiry.

 When you’re sifting through these nitty-gritty challenges, match those common workflow obstacles with internal results and their corresponding outcomes for customers.
 By connecting the three issues, you gain a pretty clear picture of what needs to change.
 Here’s an example:

 |Workflow challenge||Internal result||Customer experience|